pyepics/pyepics/doc/installation.rst

 which will print out the full path of the CA dynamic library that will be used.

 With the Epics CA library loaded, you will need to be able to connect to Epics Process Variables.
 Generally, these variables are provided by Epics I/O controllers (IOCs) that are processes running on some device on the network.
 If you are connecting to PVs provided by IOCs on your local subnet, you should have no trouble.
 If trying to reach IOCs outside of your immediate subnet, you may need to set the environmental variable ``EPICS_CA_ADDR_LIST`` to specify which networks to search for PVs.

 Testing
 ~~~~~~~~~~~~~

-Automated and continuous unit-testing is done with the Github actions, for
+Automated testing of PyEpics is done with the Github actions, for Python 3.8,
-Python 3.7.
-3.8, 3.9, and 3.10.0-beta.1.
-This uses an ubuntu-linux
+3.9, 3.10, 3.11, and 3.12.
+This uses an ubuntu-linux environment.
-enviroment.

 To run these tests yourself, you will need the `pytest` python module.
 You
 will also need to run an Epics softIOC as a separate process, and a